cmayron/Legal-Calculus/README.md

 # **0. PREAMBLE**

-The Legal Calculus Educational System (LCES) is a procedural‑literacy operating system.
+The Legal Calculus Educational System (LCES™) is a procedural‑literacy operating system.

 Its purpose is to teach, simulate, and execute structured legal reasoning using: